cucumber/docs/content/gherkin/step-organization.md

 As your project grows, it will be easiest to split them into meaningful groups in different files.
 This will make your project easier to maintain.

-{{% note "How Cucumber finds your features and step definitions" %}}
+# How Cucumber finds your features and step definitions
 Be aware that, regardless of the directory structure employed, Cucumber effectively flattens the `features/` directory tree when running tests.
 This means that anything ending in {{% text "java" %}}`.java`{{% /text %}}{{% text "javascript" %}}`.js`{{% /text %}}{{% text "ruby" %}}`.rb`{{% /text %}}
 under the starting point for a Cucumber run is searched for `Feature` matches.